Home > Data & Research > Degrees & Graduation Rates > Degrees Awarded in Minnesota > Glossary of Degree Levels

 Post-baccalaureate Certificate - an award that requires completion of an organized program of study requiring 18 credit hours beyond the bachelor's; designed for persons who have completed a baccalaureate degree, but do not meet the requirements of academic degrees carrying the title of master.

-Master's Degree - an award that requires the successful completion of a program of study of at least the full-time equivalent of 1 but not more than 2 academic years of work beyond the bachelor's degree.
+Master's Degree - an award that requires the successful completion of a program of study of generally one or two full-time academic years of work beyond the bachelor's degree.
+Some of these degrees, such as those in Theology (M.Div., M.H.L./Rav) that were formerly classified as "first professional," may require more than two full-time academic years of work.

 Post-Master's Certificate - an award that requires completion of an organized program of study of 24 credit hours beyond the master's degree, but does not meet the requirements of academic degrees at the doctor's level.